franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 - higher quality: items 2, 4 and 5

-Having these in mind we are going to cover how to integrate Typescript to Gatsby, considering that Gatbsy is a framework that can accomodote larger production applications that will benefit the most out of this.
+Having these in mind we are going to cover how to integrate Typescript to Gatsby, considering that Gatbsy is a framework that can accommodate larger production applications that will benefit the most out of this.

-The process is rather simple but I want to cover some paint points and tips and tricks.
+The process is rather simple but I want to cover some pain points and tips and tricks.

 Note: This blog is actually using Typescript.
+Check the [source](https://github.com/franleplant/nosleepjavascript-blog)

 ## How to use Typescript in your Gatbsy.js site.

 We are going to install two plugins:

 - [gatsby-plugin-typescript](https://www.gatsbyjs.org/packages/gatsby-plugin-typescript/) to support typescript compilation
-- [gatsby-plugin-graphql-codegen](https://www.gatsbyjs.org/packages/gatsby-plugin-graphql-codegen/) to automatically generate Typescript types out of the underlying graphql data model that Gatsby uses.
+- [gatsby-plugin-graphql-codegen](https://www.gatsbyjs.org/packages/gatsby-plugin-graphql-codegen/) to automatically generate Typescript types out of the underlying GraphQL data model that Gatsby uses.

 After following the instructions you will have most of the tools, the rest is going to be related to 1) configuration and 2) migrating js files.